gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/README.md

 3. **Random Forest, Adaboost, XGBoost, Gradient Boosting, and Bagging Classifiers had AUPRC values below 0.054, and 0 precision and recall, indicating poor performance in correctly identifying fraud cases.**

-4. **The k-Nearest Neighbors (kNN) model stands out as the overall best for fraud detection, excelling in recall (fraud case identification) and AUPRC (effectiveness in imbalanced datasets.**
+4. **The K-Nearest Neighbors (kNN) model stands out as the overall best for fraud detection, excelling in recall (fraud case identification) and AUPRC (effectiveness in imbalanced datasets.**

 > We used Stacking Classifier Model to see the performance compares to the performance of individual models:

 5. **The Stacking Classifier performs well in overall accuracy and leverages the strengths of its base and meta models.
 However, its recall for fraud cases remains low, meaning it fails to identify most fraud cases.**

-6. **The k-Nearest Neighbors (kNN) model still stands out as the best performer for fraud detection due to its high recall and superior AUPRC, both critical for identifying fraud in imbalanced datasets.**
+6. **The K-Nearest Neighbors (kNN) model still stands out as the best performer for fraud detection due to its high recall and superior AUPRC, both critical for identifying fraud in imbalanced datasets.**

 ## Metrics Table